MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 * Create agreements with an initial payment.
 * Request arbitrary one-off payments on an existing agreement.

-Note:  Subscription payments are charged automatically, while one-off are charged when the customer manually swipes accept.
-OneOff payment does not affect the frequency and grace period.
-So if you create an agreement with a OneOff, you can request the first subscriptions payment whenever you want.
-You can also request a OneOff on an existing agreement in between two subscriptions payments, and it will not be affected by the frequency.
-But if you do it on an existing agreement, the user has to swipe to accept the payment.
-When you create an agreement with a OneOff, and the user accepts the agreement, the payment will be processed and executed right away.
-OneOff is an instant payment, and it is not subject to the 8 day rule.
+Note: One-off payments are charged when the customer manually swipes accept or `auto_reserve` field was set to __true__ when one-off payment was requested.
+One-off payment does not affect the frequency and grace period.
+So if you create an agreement with a one-off payment, you can request the first subscription payment whenever you want.
+You can also request a one-off payment on an existing agreement in between two subscriptions payments, and it will not be affected by the frequency.
+When you create an agreement with a one-off payment, and the user accepts the agreement, the payment will be processed and executed right away.
+One-off payment is an instant payment, and it is not subject to the 8 day rule.

 User cannot cancel the agreement with pending payment reservation, only the merchant can do so.